 My friend Joan absolutely loved this wondrous backyard toy and we would play on it endlessly during the summer.
 The Whirly-Bird was manufactured by Hedstrom and we had the four-seat version.
 Our Whirly Bird was predominately white and red.
 You sat in the seat and put your feet on a bar below.
 There was a handle in front that you would pull towards you and then push towards the person sitting across from you to make the Whirly-Bird spin.
 It was made out of painted metal and was raised from the ground like a merry-go-round.
 The faster you pushed and pulled the bar, the faster it would spin.
 I remember that we spun so fast that the entire thing lifted up off the ground.
 A kid could have easily fallen off and gotten whacked in the head as the thing was still spinning around.
 Our Whirly-Bird eventually rusted out and my parents tossed it, much to our dismay, as well as Joan’s.

-From the early 70s, super Mod Dip-a-Flower kits were a colorful and crafty kit.
+Introduced in the 1960s, super Mod Dip-a-Flower kits were a colorful and crafty kit.
 I had one of these and lost interest after using it a couple of times.
-According to the manufacturer, you could make magnificent glasslike, transparent floral bouquets with soft wire and pre-colored formula.
+According to the manufacturer, you could make magnificent glass-like, transparent floral bouquets with soft wire and pre-colored formula.
 The mixture would dry in minutes without heat.
-I remember that it was very messy and that sharp wire poked out of the ends of the stems.
-I cannot imagine that the liquid was safe – it likely contained some noxious ingredients.
+I remember it was very messy and the sharp wire poked out of the ends of the stems.
+I cannot imagine the liquid was safe – it likely contained some noxious ingredients.

 Hope your holiday is filled with many a delight.
 Cheers for a happy, healthy, and toy-filled 2014!